anthonyshort/anthonyshort.github.io/_posts/2014-01-03-the-forgotten-relationship.md

 Life was grand.

 Then suddenly we lost the relationship we had with the objects that we grew up with.
-The ones that shape our memories.
+The ones that shaped our memories.
 The magic faded away and was replaced by simple efficiency.

 We neglected the joy our senses get from the little things.